rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    abort any pending merge and switch to your other branch.

    <pre><strong>git merge --abort
-   git checkout floobifier
+   git checkout floob
    </strong></pre>

-   floobifier is the ORIGINAL_BRANCH.
+   floob is the ORIGINAL_BRANCH.

    Unlike regular git merge, abort with git merge does not abandon all previous changes.